HomeGuidesAPI ReferenceChangelog

 API Reference

-When a response comes back, there are two pieces of information to consider:
+When a response is returned, there are two key pieces of information to consider:

-• HTTP Status code - this tells you at a protocol level what the status of the response is.
+• HTTP Status Code - This indicates the protocol-level status of the response.

-• Response Payload - this is the body of the response.
-It is in a standard format that will give you the application level status, the results, and if applicable, any errors.
+• Response Payload - This is the response body in a standard format that provides the application-level status, results, and any applicable errors.

 Response Formats

-All responses are returned using JSON.
-JSON is a lightweight serialization language that is compatible with many different languages.
-JSON is syntactically correct JavaScript code, meaning you can use the Javascript eval() function to parse it.
+All responses are returned in JSON format.
+JSON is a lightweight serialization language compatible with many programming languages.
+Since JSON is syntactically correct JavaScript code, you can use the JavaScript eval() function to parse it.

 HTTP Status Codes

 Our REST API uses standard HTTP status codes to indicate the success or failure of API calls.
-Like with most topics, Wikipedia has good resources on HTTP Statuses, but here are the basics of what we will return:
+While Wikipedia provides comprehensive resources on HTTP status codes, here are the basics of what we return:

 HTTP CodeMessageDescription

 200OKThe request was processed and returned successfully.
-Nothing was changed.
+No changes were made.

-401UnauthorizedThe request did not have valid authorization credentials
+401UnauthorizedThe request did not include valid authorization credentials.

-404Not FoundYour URL is wrong, or the requested resource doesn't exist
+404Not FoundThe URL is incorrect, or the requested resource doesn't exist.

 500Server ErrorWe call this the "crap code" error.
-We've got a problem handling the request on our side.
+There's a problem handling the request on our end.
 If this persists, please contact support.
-We log and review all errors but your help often helps us fix it quicker.
+We log and review all errors, but your feedback often helps us resolve issues more quickly.

-503Service UnavailableOur API is down.
+503Service UnavailableOur API is temporarily down.
 Please try again.
-We work hard to make this rare.
+We work hard to keep this rare.

 Response Payload

-Each API response is wrapped in a standard payload that contains the results of the API call, plus some additional useful information and metadata, such as the total count of records and the type of the result object.
-Here's an example of a response:
+Each API response is wrapped in a standard payload containing the API call results, plus additional useful information and metadata such as the total record count and result object type.
+Here's an example response:

 {